Juani Marcos

-Juan Ignacio 'Juani' Marcos (born July 6, 2000) is an Argentine professional basketball player who plays for FC Barcelona of the Liga ACB and EuroLeague.
+Juan Ignacio 'Juani' Marcos (born 6 July 2000) is an Argentine professional basketball player for UCAM Murcia of the Liga ACB.
 Standing at 6 ft 3 inches (1.90 m), Marcos plays as a point guard.
 Marcos also has Italian citizenship.

 Early life and youth career

 Born in Rosario, Argentina, Marcos played in the youth ranks of Club El Coatí, a basketball club based in Eldorado, Misiones.
 Marcos would go on to join Club Atlético Peñarol in Mar del Plata and make his debut in the Liga Nacional de Básquet at age 15.

 Professional career

 Marcos would remain a Peñarol player until 2019, averaging 6.8 points per game and 2 assists in 33 games in the 2018–19 Liga Nacional de Básquet.

 FC Barcelona (2019–2024)

 In July 2019, Marcos signed with FC Barcelona.
 He would play the two following seasons with the reserve team, FC Barcelona B, in the LEB Plata.
 Averaging 9 points per game and 3.1 assists in 54 total games, Marcos became a key player in the reserve team's roster.

 In September 2021, Marcos joined Força Lleida in the LEB Oro on loan from Barcelona.
 Becoming an important player in Lleida's rotation in his first season, the club reached an agreement with Barcelona to extend Marcos' loan for a second season.

 Marcos would spend a further season on loan after joining Bàsquet Girona of the Liga ACB in the summer of 2023.
 He made his Liga ACB debut in an away win against Valencia Basket in September 2023.
-At the end of the 2023-24 season FC Barcelona decided not to extend Marcos' contract, bringing an end to his 5 years with the Catalan club.
+At the end of the 2023–24 season FC Barcelona decided not to extend Marcos' contract, bringing an end to his 5 years with the Catalan club.